-The Qwest approach to risk management ensures that the process: is proactive, focusing on prevention rather than cure; is communicated to and well understood by the entire program team; includes periodic risk assessments throughout the program lifecycle; and is timely administered and facilitated by the Qwest CPO.
+The Qwest approach to risk management ensures that the process: 1.
+Is proactive, focusing on prevention rather than cure; 2.
+Is communicated to and well understood by the entire program team; 3.
+Includes periodic risk assessments throughout program lifecycle; and 4.
+Is timely administered and facilitated by the Qwest CPO.